2020–2021 Armenian protests: Arrests

 As of 11 November, more than 362 people have been detained by the Armenian police for participating in the protests.

 On 11 November, Armenian law enforcement officers detained Gagik Tsarukyan, the leader of the Prosperous Armenia Party (Tsarukyan was released the next day), while Armenia's ex-president Serzh Sargsyan was summoned by the Armenian National Security Service for questioning.
 Then, the National Security Service arrested Eduard Sharmazanov, the press secretary of the Republican Party and the former deputy chairman of the Armenian National Assembly.
 He was released the next day and later charged with "organization of mass disorder".
 On 12 November, Artsvik Minasyan, member of the supreme body of the Armenian Revolutionary Federation, Arsen Babayan, member of the Homeland Party, and Ara Hakobyan, chairman of the National Agenda Party, were all summoned by the Armenian NSS.
 Babayan was later charged with "organization of mass disorder".
 On the same day, one of the organizers of the rallies, opposition politician and ex-director of the National Security Service Artur Vanetsyan, was arrested for plotting to overthrow the government and kill the country's prime minister Nikol Pashinyan.
 Vanetsyan, alongside the ex-head of the Republican Party Vahram Baghdasaryan, ARF politician Ashot Avagyan, as well as commander of the Sisian Volunteer Detachment Ashot Minasyan were charged.
 All four were released days later after a Yerevan court ruled their detention unlawful.
 On 13 November, chairman of the supreme council of the Armenian Revolutionary Federation Ishkhan Saghatelyan was summoned to the NSS.
 On 14 November, another ARF politician Artsvik Minasyan was detained, while MPs representing the Prosperous Armenia Party Naira Zohrabyan, Shake Isayan, Iveta Tonoyan, Vahe Enfiajyan, Gevorg Petrosyan, and Mikayel Melkumyan were summoned to the NSS.
 On 20 November, former head of the parliamentary staff Ara Saghatelyan, ex-adviser to the President of Artsakh Tigran Abrahamyan, ex-MP Mihran Hakobyan, activist Narek Malyan, and almost all members of the Adekvad initiative were detained; Malyan and Hakobyan were released the next day.
 Mihran Hakobyan was charged with "organizing mass disorder" on 26 November.

 Analysis

-Prior to the general strike, the Director of the Yerevan-based Center for Regional Studies Richard Giragosian stated that he does not expect a sharp change of power due to the rather small scale of the protests and the unpopularity of the opposition.
+Prior to the general strike Richard Giragosian, while Director of the Armenian Center for National and International Studies, stated that he does not expect a sharp change of power due to the rather small scale of the protests and the unpopularity of the opposition.
 However, he stressed that Pashinyan needs to restore peace and confidence in the coming weeks, which, will not be easy.

 EurasiaNet editor Joshua Kucera stated that the Pashinyan government is under threat as many Armenians feel betrayed.
 "He has many political opponents, and they want to seize the moment to overthrow him."